deniz14k/Roundtable/README.md

 # Roundtable – Collaborative Meeting Agenda Tool

-**Roundtable** is a small Ruby on Rails app I built to showcase my skills for the Junior Programmer role at 37signals.
-It is inspired by the way Basecamp approaches simple, purposeful software : focused, clean and thoughtful.
+**Roundtable** is a small Ruby on Rails app I built to learn the language.
 # What It Does

 Roundtable helps teams build meeting agendas together.